 In the previous two blogs on this theme we discussed how “weasel” words lead to ambiguous views on employee performance and how performance outcomes should be mapped back to clear strategy statements.
-In the next step we once again take the approach that Stacey Barr devised in her Performance Management process which identifies good practices that lead to identifying appropriate measurements and data that are needed to quantify those selected performance outcomes.
+In the next step we once again take the approach that Stacey Barr devised in her Performance Management process which identifies good practices that lead to identifying appropriate measurements and data that are needed to quantify those selected performance outcomes in workplace strategy.

 It is tempting for workplace service managers to use brainstorming to engage the various service providers in a collaborative dialogue to identify available data that might help.
 Stacey points out that although brainstorming can be great at creating new ideas and views it doesn’t work well in producing good workplace measures.
 The likely result is that long lists of ideas will emerge, many of which on closer analysis, have little proven causative relationship with the outcomes that are sought.
 Some will relate to actions or activities which (as discussed in the previous blog) actually need to be weeded out.